zhenyaluchaninov/PS_project/Important Docs PS_project/Frontend_Migration_Plan.md

 **What we do**

-Add client-side guard for `/redigera/[slug]`:
-- Redirect to login if no token.

-Ensure all protected API calls include `Authorization: Bearer <token>` header.

-Optional: show different nav items based on auth state (e.g., "My adventures").
+Add route guards and ensure authenticated API calls for editor pages.

 **What we get**

-- Editor experience matches legacy security expectations.
+- Secure editor access consistent with legacy expectations.
-- Auth wiring is encapsulated in API client + simple context/hook.

 **Feature Map coverage**

 No Feature Map items implemented in this step (route protection is not defined in FEATURE_MAP).

 **Source of Truth**